Why Is My Cat Suddenly Clingy? (Answered & Explained)

 It is possible but it can be a very challenging process.

-Training should be considered if your cat’s clinginess is caused purely by behavioral factors and it’s causing damage to your belongings like unwanted scratching or pooping/peeing on your bed or sofa.
+Training should be considered if your cat’s clinginess is caused by behavioral factors and it’s affecting your cat’s well being

 On the other hand, if your cat is suddenly not affectionate anymore that can be problematic too.